fabern/LWFBrook90.jl/docs/src/example.md

-# Example
+# Example manual

 Example data from Beatenberg is located in subfolder `examples/`.
 WSL is acknowledged for providing the input data (see section [Acknowledgments](@ref)).

 ## Step-by-step instructions
-To run the example simulation simulation simply call LWFBrook90.run_example().
-To run your own simulations: follow the step-by-step instructiosn below.
+To run your own simulations: follow the step-by-step instructions below.

 Load packages:
 ```Julia